Kymberly has lots of experience dyeing her hair and knows how frustrating it can be to end up with the wrong shade.

-I wasn't happy, but wasn't ready to give up.
+I wasn't happy, but I also wasn't ready to give up.

-I switched colors, combined tubes, tested various shampoos and conditioners, and refined the coloring process until I had a long lasting dark purple/blue, which faded gradually over 3 months into interesting stripes of color.
+I switched colors, combined tubes, tested various shampoos and conditioners, and refined the coloring process until I had a long-lasting dark purple/blue, which faded gradually over three months into interesting stripes of color.

-Buy a little more than you think you will need - it's better than running out without completely dying your hair!
+Buy a little more than you think you will need—it's better than running out without completely dyeing your hair!